arc360alt/tuithings/arkfetch/arkfetch.md

 Linux:
 - Download the Python File
 - Install psutil and wmctrl via pip
+- Install [Nerd Fonts](https://www.nerdfonts.com/) and set it as your terminal defualt
 - Run the python file

 # Configuration